VitoPhW/Angular-Personal-Project/APP1/client/src/assets/PTI.md

 - https://localhost:4200/products - is it right route name?
 - "Items" should be under "/prodlists" route.
 - Complete product-edit component (after admin member edit training).
+- Build Postman equvivalent of Dating app collection.
 - MD5
-  - add thechnical requirements: dotnet 5 server runtime, nodejs LTS,
+  - add thechnical requirements: dotnet 5 server runtime, nodejs LTS, certificate, Postman collection
 - add parameters to Product: for gender, size,
 - correct focus of photo on Cloudinary, not on face, but full.
 - add possibility to edit product's Name, Category, Price, In Stock.